 Founded in 1074 by Archbishop Gebhard, this library is the largest monastery library in the world.
 The library contains original manuscripts from the Archbishop, 70,000 volumes, 1,400 manuscripts and 900 incunables.
 The interior decorating of this library is quite impressive as well; the ceilings are elaborately adorned with frescoes by Bartolomeo Altomonte.
 The decor is influenced by the progression of human knowledge and the Enlightenment.
 Science lovers should also know that this library is home to one of the longest-established science collections.
 If you want to see this library, be ready to climb some mountains because it is located on the border of Gesause National Park

-13. National Library, Minsk, Belarus
+13. National Library of Belarus, Minsk, Belarus

 You might be wondering, what in the world do you call the shape of this library?
 Well, don’t worry, we’ll tell you.
 The National Library of Belarus is a rhombicuboctahedron.
 If you don’t know what that is, it’s a figure with 8 triangular faces and 18 square faces.
 So, it’s a pretty impressive building.
 This library is massive too; standing at 22 stories tall and consisting of 8 million items, as well as having one of the largest collections of Russian history and work.
 It is no wonder this library is an attraction to citizens of Belarus and tourists alike.
 To top it all off, the Library is surrounded by a beautiful park and garden area that features an observation deck and public concerts during the warmer months.